johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Article Series Overview

 * Part 1 (this article): Sets the background for the entire series.
 We'll begin by examining the simple [Faye message broker](https://faye.jcoglan.com/) to set the stage for building a custom Nest transporter that sits on top of it.
+By the time we're done with Part 5, we'll have a fully functional Faye Transporter!
-* [Part 2](https://dev.to/nestjs/part-2-basic-server-component-5313-temp-slug-6221883?preview=2f3ceab6d03c32bc1d00e56a907f4c2e87b388b516d6009c5c72a6f5a31ef8da2a310c035b7b0a84cd9760ab2ac5d241dd2ceaceaf807ba1e745bbb9): Walks you through building an initial version of the **server side** of a transporter.
+* [Part 2](https://dev.to/nestjs/part-2-basic-server-component-5313-temp-slug-6221883?preview=2f3ceab6d03c32bc1d00e56a907f4c2e87b388b516d6009c5c72a6f5a31ef8da2a310c035b7b0a84cd9760ab2ac5d241dd2ceaceaf807ba1e745bbb9): Tackles building an initial version of the **server side** of a transporter.
 The result is a working version that should familiarize you with the main concepts needed to understand how to build the server component of **any** custom transporter.
 It defers implementation of a few important details to the next article so as to keep us focused on the main path.
 * [Part 3](https://dev.to/nestjs/part-3-completing-the-server-component-2fai-temp-slug-8783531?preview=be5cb28367d68473fba3e9a91c71084b83414317c27529045d1732b885da4cedb2020d8a7a32482e950f79db2908dee597c475f0f0b1a77bb73f0cab): Cleans up some loose ends, and deep dives on a few of the more advanced and impressive features of the framework, and shows you how to enable these features in your custom transporter.
 * [Part 4](https://dev.to/nestjs/part-4-basic-client-component-298b-temp-slug-9977921?preview=21ec3d333fc6d9d92c11dcbd8430a5132e93390de84cb4804914aa143492e925e4299ca3eb7f376918c1ed77df56e29db2572e5d6f7ab235b3e5f2b9): Switches to the client side.
-As with the server side, this article walks through a **complete** implementation, though it defers a few of the more complex features to the next article.
+As with the server side, this article walks through a **completely functional** implementation, though it defers a few of the more complex features to the next article.
-* [Part 5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e): Completes the client-side journey, resulting in a completely functional custom transporter for Faye.
+* [Part 5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e): Completes the client-side journey, resulting in a finished Custom Transporter for Faye.
 * Part 6: (Coming soon!)
 Surveys a few of the built-in NestJS transporters and compares their implementation to the Faye implementation to shed light on some broker-specific nuanced implementation details.

 Let's get started!